kiboschool/course-web-development-fundamentals/src/lessons/dom-and-events/navigating-dom.md

 # Navigating the DOM Tree
 In this lesson, we'll review how to navigate and access different elements in the DOM.
+As mentioned, in JavaScript, you can access the DOM through the `document` object.
+It represents the entry point to the DOM hierarchy and provides methods and properties to navigate and manipulate the document.

 <summary><strong>Watch Video on DOM Manipulation</strong></summary>